 Keep a customer happy and you’ve got a good chance to earn their business for life.
 Let them down once and they’ll begin to question their relationship with you.
 Let them down again and you might lose them for good.

-To give you a taste of what’s in store for you at IT Nation, let’s take a bird’s-eye view of 4 key components that help the ConnectWise support team succeed.
+Let’s take a bird’s-eye view of 4 key components that help the ConnectWise support team succeed.

 1 - Culture